Natural Ways to Cope With Alcohol Detox Symptoms

 Meditation: Meditation has been proven to lower blood pressure and help a person relax.
 This can help with the psychological withdrawal symptoms and can help a person deal with anxiety.

-Hot Baths: Hot baths help to relax muscles.
+Hot baths: Hot baths help to relax muscles, which can be tense and sore during withdrawal.

 Exercise: This may be difficult to do when a person is feeling sick, but exercising will help get rid of toxins in a person’s body and will help lower blood pressure.
 In addition, exercise helps release endorphins which will help a person’s mood.

-Eating Fruits and Vegetables: During alcohol detox a person may lose their appetite.
-But giving their body the vitamins and nutrients it needs will help them through their detox.
+Eating fruits and vegetables: During alcohol detox a person may lose their appetite.
+But giving their body the vitamins and nutrients it needs will help them through the detox process.

-Alcohol detox symptoms are the most prominent in the first week so it is important for a person to remember that what they are feeling on the first few days of detox will eventually subside.
+Alcohol detox symptoms are the most prominent in the first week, so it is important for a person to remember that what they are feeling during the first few days of detox will eventually subside.

-According to the National Library of Medicine and the National Institutes of Health, alcohol withdrawal symptoms typically start five to ten hours after an individual consumes their last drink.
+Alcohol withdrawal symptoms typically start five to 10 hours after an individual consumes their last drink.
 Alcohol withdrawal symptoms will become worse within the first 48 to 72 hours, and the withdrawal symptoms can last for weeks.

-Although a person can find natural ways to help deal with the withdrawals symptoms it is important for them to involve themselves in therapy to work through the psychological effects of alcohol addiction, and to receive medical help for their physical withdrawal symptoms, both of which can be found through an alcohol rehab.
+Although a person can find natural ways to help manage withdrawal symptoms, it is important for them to involve themselves in therapy to work through the psychological effects of alcohol addiction.
+It’s also safest to receive medical help for their physical withdrawal symptoms.
+Both physical and psychological support can be found through an alcohol rehab.